A copycat of the famous Olive Garden's Zuppa Toscana soup made in 20 minutes or less. via chelseasmessyapron.com

 • Salt and pepper to taste

-• 2 containers (32 ounces EACH) chicken stock
+• 2 (32-ounce) containers chicken stock

-• 5 slices bacon (See Note 1)
+• 5 slices bacon see note 2

-• 1-2 cups pre-chopped packaged kale
+• 1 to 2 cups pre-chopped packaged kale

-• 1 and 1/4 cups heavy whipping cream
+• 1-1/4 cups heavy cream

-• Optional: freshly grated Parmesan cheese
+• Freshly grated Parmesan cheese optional

 Instructions

-• POT: Starting with the stockpot, heat over medium-high heat and add in 1 tablespoon olive oil, the pre-chopped onion, and minced garlic.
-Saute, stirring occasionally for 3-4 minutes.
-Increase heat to high, add in the diced hash browns and give them a quick stir (1 minute).
-Pour in all of the broth.
-Cover the pot and bring it to a boil.
-Once boiling, cook just until the hash browns are fork tender (~3-5 minutes; basically as soon as your sausage is browned and bacon is crispy!).
-Once hash browns are tender, remove the lid and reduce the heat to a simmer.
+• Starting with the stockpot, heat over medium-high heat and add in 1 tablespoon olive oil, pre-chopped onion, and minced garlic.
+Saute, stirring occasionally, for 3โ€“4 minutes.
+Increase heat to high, add in the diced hash browns, and give them a quick stir (1 minute).
+Pour in all the broth.
+Cover the pot and bring to a boil.
+Once boiling, cook just until the hash browns are fork tender (3โ€“5 minutes; basically as soon as your sausage is browned and bacon is crispy!).
+Once hash browns are tender, remove the lid and reduce heat to a simmer.

-• SKILLET: Meanwhile, in the large skillet, add the remaining 1/2 tablespoon olive oil, the sausage, red pepper flakes, fennel, salt and pepper (to taste; I add 1/4 teaspoon salt and 1/2 teaspoon pepper) over medium heat.
-Begin to brown the sausage and break it up (~4 minutes).
-Before it's cooked through, press the sausage to one side of the skillet and add the bacon slices (See Note 1) to the other side of the skillet.
+• Meanwhile, in the large skillet, add the remaining 1/2 tablespoon olive oil, the sausage, red pepper flakes, fennel, salt and pepper (I add 1/4 teaspoon salt and 1/2 teaspoon pepper) over medium heat.
+Begin to brown the sausage and break it up (about 4 minutes).
+Before itโ€™s cooked through, press the sausage to one side of the skillet and add bacon slices (see note 1) to the other side.
 Continue to cook and break up the sausage until no longer pink and flip the bacon as needed.

-• FINISHING: Drain the sausage and add to the stockpot, along with the kale and heavy cream.
+• Drain the sausage and add to the stockpot, along with the kale and heavy cream.
 Stir to combine.
 Add in half the bacon.
 Taste and adjust seasonings to preference (more red pepper flakes, salt, pepper, etc.).

-• SERVE: Ladle out soup and serve individual bowls topped with freshly grated Parmesan cheese and remaining bacon.
+• Ladle out soup and serve individual bowls topped with freshly grated Parmesan cheese and remaining bacon.
 Enjoy!

 Video